aschey/termprofile/README.md

   this can be set to a truthy value to treat the terminal like a TTY even if the call to [`is_terminal`](https://doc.rust-lang.org/std/io/trait.IsTerminal.html) returns false.
-May be useful in some exceptional cases or nonstandard platforms.
+May be useful in some nonstandard platforms or in some scenarios like reading output from a subprocess.

 ### Windows